Towards a Parameterized Approximation Dichotomy of MinCSP for Linear Equations over Finite Commutative Rings: Introduction

-An equation of the form $x = 2y$ over $\ZZ_8$ implies that any matching partition of $(1) \setminus \{0\}$ has to put $2$ and $6$ in one class (call it $A$) and match it with the class containing $4$ (call it $B$).
+An equation of the form $x = 2y$ over $\ZZ_8$ implies that a matching partition of $(1) \setminus \{0\}$ has to put $2$ and $6$ in one class $A$ and match it with the class $B$ containing $4$.
 By construction of $G(S)$, the vertex $t$ is isolated and the connected component $U$ of $s$ contains vertices $s$, $x_B$, $a_A$, $b_A$ and $c_A$.
-Hence, $\delta(U)$ is empty and conformal, but the cost of $S$ is at least one because the system is inconsistent (this can be easily checked by considering both possible values for $a$, which are $2$ and $6$).
+Hence, $\delta(U)$ is empty and conformal, but the cost of $S$ is at least one because the system is inconsistent (follows from considering both possible values for $a$, which are $2$ and $6$).
 In fact, the cost is exactly one because it is sufficient to delete $2a = x$.
-This example can be scaled up by making arbitrarily many variable-disjoint copies of $S$, i.e. $S_n = \{x_i = 4, 2a_i = x_i, 3a_i = b_i, 3b_i = c_i, 3c_i = a_i : i \in [n]\}$ for any $n \in \NN$.
-Here $S_n$ has cost $n$ but $G(S_n)$ still admits a conformal cut of zero size.
+By making vertex-disjoint copies of $S$, we can obtain instances of arbitrarily high cost while the corresponding graphs admit conformal cuts of zero size.

-We also mention that the problem is not amenable to LP-branching based on biased graphs~\cite{wahlstrom2017lp} or the more general important balanced subgraphs which was the main tool used by Dabrowski~et~al.~\cite{Dabrowski:etal:soda2023}.
-These methods can deal with cyclic obstructions in graphs that have the so-called {\em theta property}: if there is a chord in a cyclic obstruction, then at least one of the newly created cycles must also be an obstruction.
+We also mention that the problem is not amenable to LP-branching based on biased graphs~\cite{wahlstrom2017lp} or the more general important balanced subgraphs which was the main tool used in~\cite{Dabrowski:etal:soda2023}.
+These methods can deal with cycle obstructions in graphs that have the so-called {\em theta property}: if there is a chord in a cyclic obstruction, then at least one of the newly created cycles must also be an obstruction.
 However, our obstructions do not have this property.
 Consider an instance